EdwardSchaefer/personal-website/README.md

 	10/12/2017: Initialized static version of website
-	10/12/2017: Added template and css for list of projects 10/13/2017: Added link to Movie Trailer site and hosted on virtual server
+	10/12/2017: Added template and css for list of projects 10/13/2017: Added link to Movie Trailer site and hosted on virtual server 10/13/2017: Added name header and links to LinkedIn/Github